-Tesco Clubcard credit card holders paying for their petrol at Tesco Petrol Filling Stations get double the number of points ordinary Clubcard customers do, 1 point to every £1.
+Tesco Clubcard credit card holders paying for their petrol at Tesco Petrol Filling Stations get more points than ordinary Clubcard customers: five points for every £4 spent on fuel.

-The Sainsbury's Nectar credit card offers extra Nectar points on Sainsbury's shopping, so after the introductory bonus period you can earn 2 Nectar points for each £1 spent on Sainsbury's fuel, plus 1 Nectar point per litre bought (including Nectar loyalty card points).
+The Sainsbury's Nectar credit card offers extra Nectar points on Sainsbury's shopping.
+After the introductory bonus period holders will earn two Nectar points for every £1 spent on Sainsbury's fuel.

 Credit cards: other rewards